 Fast-forward to college, when Danny enrolled in UC Riverside’s psychology program.
 He got an internship with the Partnership for Public Service, which involved transcribing interviews with experts on the ethical implications of AI and its likely impact on the workplace.

 AI genuinely intrigued him, and he knew that data science was a highly-paid and promising field.
-So when his thoughts kept drifting back to the internship a year later, Danny started studying Python, then signed up for Practicum’s Data Analyst program.
+So when his thoughts kept drifting back to the internship a year later, Danny started studying Python, then signed up for TripleTen’s Data Analyst program.

 He’s now working toward a master’s degree in Applied Data Science.